• Español

 George S. Moussa of Dallas is president and CEO of Ambella Home Collection, a manufacturer of medium high end home furnishings, and president and CEO of Ambassador Jet Center, a full-service fixed-based operator located at Dallas Executive Airport.
 He is also a board member of Angel Flight South Central.
 Moussa received a Bachelor of Business Administration from SMU.

-Summer Webb of Valentine is a senior project manager and director of Texas Government Relations for Blue Origin and is the Mayor of Valentine.
-She is the representative for rural communities on the Rio Grande Council of Governments, club manager for Valentine 4-H, and member of the Valentine Parent Teacher Association and the West of the Pecos Texas Cattlewomen.
-Additionally, she is the former secretary for Van Horn Adult Leaders and a former coach for the Van Horn Little Dribblers.
+Summer Webb of Valentine is the deputy director of Launch Site One and the Government Relations Director for the State of Texas for Blue Origin.
+She is the Mayor of Valentine, a representative for rural communities to the Rio Grande Council of Governments, and a member of the West of the Pecos Texas Cattlewoman.
 Webb received a Bachelor of Business Administration and a Master of Accountancy from The University of Texas (UT) at El Paso.

 Subscribe to our Newsletters!